mhanberg/cli/README.md

-# motch cli
+# mctl

-Welcome to the motch cli.
+Welcome to the mctl, the motch control, or me control.

 ## Installation